-For a complete list of metrics, see the VM Metrics of System Metrics Agent in the System Metrics repository on GitHub.
+For a complete list of metrics, see VM Metrics in System Metrics Agent in the System Metrics repository on GitHub.

-For information about how to configure BOSH Director authentication to NSX, see the Step 2: Configure vCenter section of the Configuring BOSH Director on vSphere topic.
+For information about how to configure BOSH Director authentication to NSX, see Step 2: Configure vCenter in Configuring BOSH Director on vSphere.

 You can use the

 DELETE /api/v0/staged Ops Manager API endpoint to revert all staged changes in Ops Manager.
 For more information, see Revert staged changes in the Ops Manager API documentation.